 The repricing dates of the variable-rate asset or liability and the hedging instrument must occur on the same dates and be calculated the same way (that is, both shall be either prospective or retrospective).
 If the repricing dates of the hedged item occur on the same dates as the repricing dates of the hedging instrument but the repricing calculation for the hedged item is prospective whereas the repricing calculation for the hedging instrument is retrospective, those repricing dates do not match.

-For cash flow hedges of the interest payments on only a portion of the principal amount of the interest-bearing asset or liability, the notional amount of the interest rate swap designated as the hedging instrument (see paragraph 815-20-25-104(a)) matches the principal amount of the portion of the asset or liability on which the hedged interest payments are based.
+For cash flow hedges of the interest payments on only a portion of the principal amount of the interest-bearing asset or liability, the notional amount of the interest rate swap designated as the hedging instrument matches the principal amount of the portion of the asset or liability on which the hedged interest payments are based.

-For a cash flow hedge in which the hedged forecasted transaction is a group of individual transactions (as permitted by paragraph 815-20-25-15(a)), if both of the following criteria are met:
+For a cash flow hedge in which the hedged forecasted transaction is a group of individual transactions (as permitted by paragraph 28.a. of the SSAP guidance ), if both of the following criteria are met:

-The notional amount of the interest rate swap designated as the hedging instrument (see paragraph (a)) matches the notional amount of the aggregate group of hedged transactions.
+The notional amount of the interest rate swap designated as the hedging instrument matches the notional amount of the aggregate group of hedged transactions.

 The remaining criteria for the shortcut method are met with respect to the interest rate swap and the individual transactions that make up the group.
 For example, the interest rate repricing dates for the variable-rate assets or liabilities whose interest payments are included in the group of forecasted transactions shall match (that is, be exactly the same as) the reset dates for the interest rate swap.